-It also specialises in working with people with complex physical and cognitive disabilities, using assitive technologies to make the arts accessible for all.
+We also specialise in working with people with complex physical and cognitive disabilities, using assistive technologies to make the arts accessible for all.

-The Forget-Me-Not team are leaders in inclusive arts, disability and assisitive technology.
-They are innovators in inclusive arts education, enabling everybody to express themselves creatively through the creative arts.
+We are leaders in inclusive arts, disability and assistive technology.
+They are innovators in inclusive arts education, enabling everybody to express themselves creatively through the arts.

 - Use inclusive arts practices to enable people from all walks of life to have access to the arts

-- Use assistive technology in innovative ways to nurture creativity, develop new skills and bring disabled and non-disabled artists at all levels together
+- Use assistive technology in innovative ways to nurture creativity, develop new skills and also to bring disabled and non-disabled artists at all levels together

-- Offer a variety of engaging and accessible arts activities to encourage participation and promote inclusion
+- Offer a variety of engaging and accessible arts activities (using our MUSIC-CAN framework) to encourage participation and also promote inclusion

 - Raise aspirations to foster the creative potential of every individual, regardless of disability, gender, age, ethnicity or sexuality